Chair: Mr Richard Hubble

 I believe we are very lucky to have schools of the calibre of TGS in our area and I wish to help to contribute to support this great school.
 I love the ethos of excellence in education and learning and the confidence that the students develop as a result.
 This conviction has been enhanced by the interaction with the pupils, for example at the annual Careers Fair.

-I became a governor in 2012 and am a member of the Curriculum Committee and the Governor responsible for training.
+I became a governor in 2012 and am a member of the Curriculum Committee.